Split-or-decompose: Improved FPT branching algorithms for maximum agreement forests: Rooted trees

 We now switch to rooted trees.
 We show how rMAF can be solved in time $O^{*}(\bestrootednumber^{k})$.
 This is a very slight improvement on the limiting recursion from \cite{chen2015faster}, which is $T(k) = T(k-2)+10T(k-3)+2T(k-5)+2T(k-6)+1$.
 That has a branching factor of $2.3431$.
 An advantage of our approach is that significantly less deep case analysis is required.

 A crucial difference with the unrooted case is that two rooted trees on 3 taxa can be non-homeomorphic.
 For example, when $X=\{a,b,c\}$, $T$ has a unique cherry $\{a,b\}$ and $T'$ has a unique cherry $\{b,c\}$.
 This leads to a number of subtle differences with the unrooted case.
-Nevertheless, at a high-level we use the same approach as for unrooted trees: all the results from Section \ref{sec:splitordecompose} hold for both types of trees.
-Recall that the limiting case of Whidden's algorithm is $t=2$, with recursion $2T(k-1) + T(k-2)$.
+Nevertheless, at a high-level we use the same approach as for unrooted trees: all the results from Section \ref{sec:splitordecompose} hold for both types of trees. \\ \\ \SK{\textbf{High-level intuition.}} Recall that the limiting case of Whidden's algorithm is $t=2$, with recursion $2T(k-1) + T(k-2)$. \SK{Our overall goal is to ensure that the $T(k-2)$ invocation triggers a situation with recurrence $T(k-1) + 2T(k-2)$.
+By substituting $k-2$ for $k$, this becomes $T((k-2)-1) + 2T((k-2)-2)$ which is $T(k-3) + 2T(k-4)$.
+Combining with the $2T(k-1)$ term we obtain an overall recurrence of $2T(k-1) + T(k-3) + 2T(k-4)$: this solves to the desired branching factor of $\bestrootednumber$.}

-Analogous to our approach for uMAF, we start by describing a number of branching rules which are designed to catch certain special cases.
+Analogous to our approach for uMAF, we also need a number of branching rules which are designed to catch certain special cases -- \SK{we will start by describing these}. \SK{Ultimately, once everything is put together, we will end up with the algorithm described in Figure \ref{alg:mraf}.}

 Branching rule \ref{rule:unify} has a function similar to that of Lemma \ref{lem:twosingletons} for unrooted trees: to ensure that ``not too many'' singleton components are created in the $T(k-2)$ branch of Whidden $(t=2)$.

 \begin{branchrule} Let $T$ and $T'$ be two rooted trees on $X$ without common cherries, and assume that Whidden $(t=1)$ does not apply.
 Let $\{a,b\}$ be a cherry in $T$ and let $\emptyset \subset X_1, X_2 \subset (X\setminus\{a,b\})$ be the two subsets of taxa that are pendant on the path from $a$ to $b$ in $T'$, where $X_1$ is closer to $a$, than $X_2$ is to $a$.
 Suppose $X_1 = \{c\}$ and $\{a,c\}$ is a cherry in $T'$.
 (Note that if $X_2$ is a singleton, and forms a cherry with $b$, then we can swap the labels of $a$ and $b$ to arrive in the same situation).
 Then branch as follows: \begin{enumerate} \item Cut off $X_1$ and $X_2$. \item Cut off $a$. \item In $T$, cut off the at least two arcs whose tails lie on the path from $a$ to $c$. \end{enumerate} \end{branchrule}